This webpage has been updated with Workday-related content.

-If an NIH training grant notice of award has childcare funding in Section I, GCA will enter the funds into object code 37-99-00 as restricted funding.
-The department must submit a Transpasu to create a sub budget once they determine that a trainee is eligible to use the funds.
+If an NIH training grant Notice of Award has childcare funding in Section I, GCA will enter the funds into the Workday award plan as restricted funding.
+The department must submit a SAGE Modification request to create an award line once they determine that a trainee is eligible to use the funds.
 (It is the responsibility of the Department to ensure funds are distributed only to trainees eligible to receive reimbursement.)

-Once GCA receives the TPU, the sub budget will have the following attributes:
+Once GCA receives the SAGE Modification request, the award line will have the following attributes: